 “What makes this even more serious is that the massive amount of data we’re feeding these algorithms has enabled them to make decisions experientially or intuitively like humans.
 This is a huge break from the past, in which computers would simply execute human-written instructions,” writes Darren Shou in a contribution to Wired.

 “Now, advanced AI systems can analyze the data they’ve internalized in order to arrive at a solution that humans may not even be able to understand—meaning that many AI systems have become ‘black boxes,’ even to the developers who built them, and it may be impossible to reason about how an algorithm made or came to a certain decision.”

-Keeping up will be a historic challenge, as these technologies continue evolving and spreading before our eyes.
+Keeping up will be a historic challenge, as these technologies continue evolving and spreading.
 Whether protecting you or your business’s own data, or working in the data privacy/information security/data protection sector, it will be crucial to stay vigilant and informed about technology in general.

 The same data we use to power innovations like AI and IoT is making us vulnerable in an increasing number of ways, especially as their capabilities grow more complex.
-In this new year, we’ll need to balance our enthusiasm for future tech with a fluid, proactive approach to data safety.
+In this new year, We’ll need to balance our enthusiasm for future tech with a fluid, proactive approach to data safety in this new year.